xamarin/xamarin-macios/docs/website/mtouch-errors.md

 ### <a name="MT4120"/>MT4120 The registrar found an unknown field type '\*' in field '\*.*'.
 Please file a bug report at http://bugzilla.xamarin.com

 This error indicates a bug in Xamarin.iOS.
-Please file a bug report at [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS).
+Please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new).

 ### <a name="MT4121"/>MT4121 Cannot use GCC/G++ to compile the generated code from the static registrar when using the Accounts framework (the header files provided by Apple used during the compilation require Clang).
 Either use Clang (--compiler:clang) or the dynamic registrar (--registrar:dynamic).